 This has made IBMCP a benchmark research center in biology and biotechnology at the international level, with one sole objective: to advance knowledge aimed at unraveling the secret of the life of plants, in order to get more productive and sustainable crops and healthier, higher quality foods.

-A workspace at IBMCP and in situ scientific tutoring by IBMCP staff as scientific mentors, allowing the artist to discover from within different research projects, their objectives, and the scientific methods and experimental approaches used.
+A workspace at IBMCP for up to 6 months, and in situ scientific tutoring by IBMCP staff as scientific mentors, allowing the artist to discover from within different research projects, their objectives, and the scientific methods and experimental approaches used.
 In addition, the pertinent security training will be provided.

-The dissemination of the project in publications and networks of the IBMCP and UPV.
+The dissemination of the project in publications and networks of the IBMCP and the CCCC.

-The opportunity to show prototypes and the final artwork at show exhibitions and museums at Valencia.
+The opportunity to show prototypes and the final artwork at show exhibitions at the CCCC in Valencia.

 All ownership and any other rights on the artwork are in the hands of the artist.

-To create an artwork related to the research carried out at IBMCP which opens up new perspectives in the field of art interaction, science, technology and society.
+To create an artwork related to the research carried out at IBMCP which opens up new perspectives in the field of interaction of Art, Science, Technology, and Society.

 To give a conference at the start and another one at the end of the residency at IBMCP.

-To maintain a public blog provided by UPV to document the artistic/scientific experience of the artist and her process of working during the residency.
+To maintain a public blog provided by IBMCP to document the artistic/scientific experience of the artist and her process of working during the residency.

-To attend the setting up and presentation of the final exhibition of the artwork at a museum at Valencia.
+To attend the setting up and presentation of the final exhibition of the artwork at the CCCC of Valencia.

-To include the recognition that the artwork was developed in the AR(t)IBMCP Artist-in-Residency Program in cooperation with the IBMCP and the UPV in all its future exhibitions and documentations.
+To include the recognition that the artwork was developed in the AR(t)IBMCP Artist-in-Residency Program in cooperation with the IBMCP and the CCCC in all its future exhibitions and documentation.

-Description of the artwork that will be researched and will be created as a part of the residency.
+Detailed description of the artistic work that will be researched and will be created as a part of the residency.

 Brief description of the artist’s expectations with respect to the collaboration with the scientists, as well as necessary resources.